Last Full Update: December 3, 2025

 Two reasons.

 First of all, literally every vendor and their dog has a newsletter these days.
-Figure over 666 software and service providers in the space that I know of, and that’s an awful lot of providers with an awful lot of newsletters.
-Since SI tries to strive for fairness in all of its policies, that could translate into way more requests than I could handle.
+Figure over 666 software and service providers in the space that SI knows of, and that’s an awful lot of providers with an awful lot of newsletters.
+Since SI tries to strive for fairness in all of its policies, that could translate into way more requests than it could handle.

-However, if you really do want to publish something from the doctor in your newsletter, you could take advantage of my Free Content for Fair Use offer.
-If you find something you like in the archives, ask permission, agree that you’ll only use it for non-commercial purposes, and agree to publish it unedited (or edited with my express consent) with permalink URL, and chances are I’ll let you run with it.
+However, if you really do want to publish something from the doctor in your newsletter, you could try to take advantage of my Free Content for Fair Use offer.
+If you find something you like in the archives, ask permission, agree that you’ll only use it for non-commercial purposes, and agree to publish it unedited (or edited with my express consent) with permalink URL, and there is a chance I’ll let you run with it as long as all of Sourcing Innovation’s copyright policies are adhered to.

-The only exception is if you want a paid public or joint label piece that falls on public label or joint label writing services.
+The second exception is if you want a paid public or joint label piece that falls on public label or joint label writing services.
 See those sections of the FAQ for more information.

 the doctor recommends:

-• Spend Matters archive, especially the Content Hub (formerly Pro) where the doctor contributed hundreds of articles and over a thousand pages of material between 2017 and 2022 (which may or may not be there as the site relaunch in June 2023 saw all content pre-2012 disappear, a majority of content up to 2016, and select content through 2020 and saw most co-authored articles attributions beyond the lead author — but you can always try searching the WayBackMachine prior to June 7, 2023)
+- What’s left of the Spend Matters archive, especially the Content Hub (formerly Pro) where the doctor contributed hundreds of articles and over a thousand pages of material between 2017 and 2022 (which may or may not be there as the site relaunch in June 2023 saw all content pre-2012 disappear, a majority of content up to 2016, and select content through 2020 and saw most co-authored articles drop attributions beyond the lead author — but you can always try searching the WayBackMachine prior to June 7, 2023)

 Can you help me get a job?Home